 IRA Charitable Rollover

-Use the IRA Charitable Rollover to give more for less
+Use a Qualified Charitable Distribution (QCD) from your IRA to give more for less

-- If you are at age 70½ or older, and are the owner of a Traditional IRA (or inherited Traditional IRA), and do not need all or part of your required minimum distribution, you can make tax-free IRA contributions directly to qualified public charities, such as Williams.
+- If you are at age 70½ or older, and are the owner of a Traditional IRA (or inherited Traditional IRA), you can make tax-free IRA contributions directly to qualified public charities, such as Williams.

 - Each age-eligible IRA owner can transfer up to $100,000 tax-free per tax year.